 The Valkyries can also be compared with the other Norse goddesses.
 First and foremost, it is worth noting that very little is known about the majority of Norse goddesses, and that very few of their own stories are recorded.
 They only tend to be mentioned in relation to their menfolk.

 Frigg was the wife of Odin, and she was probably a goddess of the household, but her powers are largely unknown.
 Sif was the wife of Thor, and while she was a fertility goddess, no stand-alone stories survive about her.
 Sigyn was the wife of Loki, and while her name means Victory, we only hear about her standing by Loki when he is punished for his role in the death of Balder.
 It is also worth noting that Odin, Thor, and Loki all have children by women, suggesting that even goddesses could not command the fidelity of their husbands.

 Freya is the goddess about whom we know the most, and she seems to have been the most venerated goddess among the Vikings.
 She was a goddess of fertility, love, and beauty.
 No stories of her wielding a weapon survive.

 While we are excited about playing a Viking shield maiden leading a troupe of her fellow Vikings against the Anglo-Saxon kingdoms in the new Assassins Creed Valhalla, it must be accepted that the modern game hardly reflected the real world of Viking women.

 With rare exceptions, Viking women were blocked from being soldiers and leaders.
-Like most women of the day, Viking women were second class citizens whose power and influence was limited to the home.
+Like most women of the day, Viking women were second-class citizens whose power and influence were limited to the home.

 This is not to say that they were not warriors.
 It takes a warrior’s strength to work from dawn until dusk to feed your family, protect your home from both bandits and natural disasters, raise your children, and defend your place in the world.
 Viking women were warriors of a different ilk.